Accommodation strategies

 • Address mental health related concerns including more serious mental illness.

-• Are intended to support productivity and performance for an employee that is at work or returning to work.
+• Are meant to support productivity and performance for an employee who is at work or who is returning to work.

 • Can be helpful even when the legal duty to accommodate is not applicable in the circumstances in your jurisdiction (stress, burnout, life challenges, etc.).

-• Generally cost little or nothing to implement except an investment of time to change a process or communication approach.
+• Generally cost little or nothing to put in place, other than an investment of time to change a process or communication approach.

 Engaging the employee is key to success

-Before implementing an accommodation plan, it helps to ensure the employee is engaged in the discussion to explore solutions that will effectively support their success at work.
-An employee's accommodation plan must address the specific workplace issues that impact their ability to perform the job.
+Before starting, ensure the employee is involved in the discussion to consider ideas that will effectively support their success at work.
+An employee's accommodation plan must address the specific work issues that impact their ability to perform the job.

 The strategies that follow are only offered as suggestions for discussion and are not legal advice.
-You may have additional obligations to provide reasonable accommodation under relevant human rights, accessibility, or other legislation.
+You may have other obligations to provide reasonable accommodation under relevant human rights, accessibility, or other legislation.

 For more information see Developing employee plans for leaders.